Cynthia Chang Ludviksen

 Laura has never met a stranger and can talk about any number of subjects at great length.
 She enjoys a nice long marathon to pass the time and thrives on relationship building.

 Jamie grew up in the South West of England before going on to graduate from Oxford Brookes University with a BA honours in Accounting and Finance.
 She relocated to London where she started her career in Business Development and Communications.
 Since then, spending time working abroad in New York, Melbourne and Vancouver, Jamie has continued to expand her experience in international business.
-First training as a Barista in Vancouver, she was hook on the coffee industry.
+First training as a Barista in Vancouver, she was hooked on the coffee industry.
 Joining WCE in 2012 in sales and marketing, Jamie moved into a partnership role building relationships and account management with WCE and enjoying even more the people that make the coffee community!

 National Bodies Manager